code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 In the below `Sender` class, the `JmsTemplate` is auto-wired as the actual creation of the `Bean` will be done in a separate `SenderConfig` class.

-In this example we will use the `convertAndSend()` method which sends the given object to the <var>helloworld.q</var> destination, converting the object to a JMS message.
+In this tutorial we will use the `convertAndSend()` method which sends the given object to the <var>helloworld.q</var> destination, converting the object to a JMS message.

 The [type of JMS message]({{ site.url }}/jms-message-types-properties-overview.html#jms-message-body) depends on the type of the object being passed.
 In the case of a `String`, a JMS `TextMessage` will be created.